guidance-guarantee-programme/pension_guidance/content/pension_summary/start.en.md

 1. You’ll get a brief summary of the 6 options for taking a defined contribution pension.
 2. Select the ones you’re most interested in for more detailed information.
-3. You can then choose extra information, eg how your pension is taxed.
+3. You can then choose extra information, e.g. how your pension is taxed.
 4. Print or download your summary.

 ## Before you start